dfki-ric/NovelWrist/README.md

 ![test](./assets/singularities_C.png?raw=true "Comparison of singularity curves") The theoretically feasible work space for the novel design is denoted by the blue coloured "shadow".

 Plots of **Torque** and **Speed** at pure inclination and pure tilt movements can be computed.
-Additionally caracteristic values are printed to the console:
+Additionally, characteristic values are printed to the console:

 ```jl
 julia> plot_torque_C(build_wrist, α = (-π, π), γ = (-π, π), specsol = [1,2], resol=600)